FloofCat/fragile-edits/README.md

 # Exposing the Illusion of Erasure in Knowledge Editing for LLMs

-This repo is an anonymous implementation for the paper *Exposing the Illusion of Erasure in Knowledge Editing for LLMs* (under review).
+This repo is an official implementation for the paper *Exposing the Illusion of Erasure in Knowledge Editing for LLMs* (under review).

 Knowledge Editing (KE) has emerged as a frontier for updating specific facts in LLMs without costly retraining, but its reliability and underlying mechanisms remain poorly understood.
 In this work, we examine KE from an adversarial elicitation perspective, revealing that edited knowledge is often not fully erased and continues to surface, with consistent failures observed across diverse model architectures.
 To explain this behavior, we conduct a mechanistic analysis of popular KE methods.
 We show that low-rank updates do not overwrite existing knowledge but instead redistribute it within the model's representation space.
 Furthermore, we find that these methods act as targeted suppression mechanisms that reduce the likelihood of expressing original facts, rather than removing them from the model.
 Analysis of the loss landscape reveals that edited knowledge lies in narrow, anisotropic regions that are highly sensitive to perturbations, making them highly vulnerable to indirect prompting and adversarial attacks.
 By exposing these profound architectural vulnerabilities, our work proves that KE algorithms are inherently bypassable and motivates a fundamental reevaluation of how we deploy post-hoc updates in several LLM applications.